mustafahrahimi/pas2ast/README.md

 A simple Pascal lexer/parser implemented in C for the DVGC01 lab.

+## Description
+This project implements a lexical analyzer and recursive descent parser for a subset of the Pascal programming language.
+The lexer tokenizes Pascal source code while the parser builds an abstract syntax tree (AST) and performs syntax analysis.
+Built as part of compiler construction coursework.

 ## Prerequisites
 - C compiler (gcc/clang) or Make
 - Git